Quick Answer

 1. Directly through an insurer

-It means that you buy insurance directly from the company that provides it, and the insurer will then provide you with the coverage of it.
-It is usually more expensive as an individual policy than a group policy or event.
+Buying directly from the carrier means the insurer provides the coverage itself.
+Individual direct policies tend to cost more than group or event policies.
 Many major carriers including Progressive Commercial and State Farm allow you to get a direct quote online within minutes.

 2. Group policy